Programmes for Tertiary Institutions

 Programme details:

-• Programme is offered on a package basis of minimally 4 1-hour sessions per institution.
-Each student is encouraged to attend all 4 sessions where possible.
+- Each student is encouraged to attend all 4 sessions where possible.

 Youth Support Youth - Peer Support Programme